Published December 11th, 2020

 In this article we will discuss the following:

-- What should you look for in a punch list?
+- what to look for in a punch list;

 For contractors, a punch list should include items that inspect the following:

 - incorrect installations, e.g., has the AC been installed incorrectly?